lunaleevip/Sigpatch-Installer/README.md

 ## Special Thanks!

-[toph](https://github.com/sudot0ph) for the design of the app icon!

-[TotalJustice](https://github.com/ITotalJustice) for the original application.
+[ITotalJustice](https://github.com/ITotalJustice) for the original application.

-[Joonie](https://github.com/Joonie86/) for their contributions to original patches.
+[Joonie86](https://github.com/Joonie86/) for their contributions to original patches.

+[sudot0ph](https://github.com/sudot0ph) for the original design of the app icon.

+[XorTroll](https://github.com/XorTroll) for the UI library Plutonium.